telerik/kendo-react/docs/knowledge-base/treeview-search.md

 You need to have an external input and based on that input value, you can then filter the data of the TreeView.

 {% meta id:index height:500 %}
+{% embed_file treeview/treeview-search/app.jsx preview %}
-{% embed_file treeview/treeview-search/main.jsx preview %}
+{% embed_file treeview/treeview-search/main.jsx %}
 {% endmeta %}